pras-4795/scala-udemy/README.md

 Bounded Type
 1. B >:A :- B is a superset of A
 2. B <:A :- B is a subset of A

+#### Pattern Matching
+1. If multiple case patterns have same expression, only the first one will return
+2. Cases are matched in order
+3. What if no cases match?
+MatchError
+4. Type of the PM expression? unified type of all the types in all the cases
+5. PM works really well with case classes*